 To diagnose endometriosis, doctors often use imaging tests like ultrasound and MRI to look for signs of internal lesions.
 But the only way to be certain you have endometriosis is with surgery, usually laparoscopy.
 For this procedure, the surgeon makes a small cut in the abdomen and inserts a tiny light at the end of a tube, or laparoscope.
 The instrument allows the doctor to view patches of endometriosis inside the pelvic area.
 Some lesions can be removed during laparoscopy.
 Removing lesions—especially deep lesions—sometimes helps to relieve pain.

-Most often, though, endometriosis pain is treated with therapy, usually birth control pills.
+Most often, though, endometriosis pain is treated with Molecules sent through the bloodstream to signal another part of the body to react a certain way. therapy, usually birth control pills.
 These medications can suppress the body’s natural production of reproductive hormones and lighten the menstrual flow, which can help ease pain.

 “There’s a lot of active research into the basic biological mechanisms of endometriosis.
 There’s so much we don’t yet know,” says NIH’s Dr. Esther Eisenberg, an expert in reproductive health.
 “Once we understand the mechanisms, we’ll have better tools to help women deal with this serious problem.”

-Since endometriosis tends to run in families, researchers have been searching for culprit .
+Since endometriosis tends to run in families, researchers have been searching for culprit Stretches of DNA, a substance you inherit from your parents, that define characteristics such as how likely you are to get certain diseases..
 Some are also looking for molecules in the blood that might help detect endometriosis without the need for laparoscopy.
 Others are testing potential new treatments in clinical trials.

 While there’s currently no cure for endometriosis, there are ways to minimize its symptoms.
 Work with your doctor to explore your treatment options.